isa-group/ppinot4py/README.md

 # What is PPINot4Py?

-PPINot4Py is a Python implementation of a [PPINot](https://github.com/isa-group/ppinot), used to compute process performance indicators (PPIs) for event log datasets.
+PPINot4Py is a Python implementation of [PPINot](https://github.com/isa-group/ppinot), used to compute process performance indicators (PPIs) for event logs.

-* **A quick example**
+**A quick example**

 In the following example, we use the [Road Traffic Fine event log](https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249) to show how ppinot4py can be used to compute some PPIs.
+There is also a [video](https://www.youtube.com/watch?v=CK3KoKoeLHc) with an extended version of this short example.
 The log is in XES format, so we use [pm4py](http://pm4py.fit.fraunhofer.de/) to load it into a dataframe:

 ``` python
 import ppinot4py